centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 })
 ```

-And on the server-side, you need to define the subscribe event handler.
-If the subscribe event handler is not set then the connection won't be able to subscribe to channels at all.
-Subscribe handler is where a developer may want to check permissions of the current connection to read channel updates.
-Here is a basic example of a subscribe handler that simply allows subscriptions to channel `example` for all authenticated connections and reject subscriptions to all other channels:
+On the server-side, you need to define subscribe event handler.
+If subscribe event handler not set then the connection won't be able to subscribe to channels at all.
+Subscribe event handler is where a developer may check permissions of the current connection to read channel updates.
+Here is a basic example of subscribe event handler that simply allows subscriptions to channel `example` for all authenticated connections and reject subscriptions to all other channels:

 ```go
 node.OnConnect(func(client *centrifuge.Client) {